samiux/samiux.github.io/rosemary.md

 # AVAILABLE SOON!

-- Available in Hong Kong only
+- Available in Hong Kong ONLY
 - Full pre-payment is required
 - Whatsapp, Telegram or Discord support (not sure at the moment)